 Each EpiPen Jr Auto-Injector, 0.15 mg delivers a single dose of 0.15 mg epinephrine from epinephrine injection, USP 1:2000 (0.3 mL) in a sterile solution.

-The EpiPen and EpiPen Jr Auto-Injectors each contain 2 mL epinephrine solution.
+The EpiPen and EpiPen Jr each contain 2 mL epinephrine solution.
 Approximately 1.7 mL remains in the auto-injector after activation, but is not available for future use, and should be discarded.

 Epinephrine is a sympathomimetic catecholamine.
-Chemically, epinephrine is B-(3, 4-dihydroxyphenyl)-a-methyl-aminoethanol, with the following structure:
+Chemically, epinephrine is (-)-3,4-Dihydroxy-α-[(methylamino)methyl]benzyl alcohol with the following structure:

 Epinephrine solution deteriorates rapidly on exposure to air or light, turning pink from oxidation to adrenochrome and brown from the formation of melanin.
-Replace EpiPen and EpiPen Jr Auto-Injectors if the epinephrine solution appears discolored (pinkish or brown color), cloudy, or contains particles.
+Replace EpiPen and EpiPen Jr if the epinephrine solution appears discolored (pinkish or brown color), cloudy, or contains particles.

 What are the possible side effects of epinephrine injection?

 Before using epinephrine a second time, call your doctor if your first injection caused a serious side effect such as increased breathing difficulty, or dangerously high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats, seizure).

 - weakness or tremors;

 - feeling nervous or anxious.

 This is not...